Submitty/submitty.github.io/_docs/instructor/static_analysis.md

 ```

 This tool outputs JSON data by default.
-Interactive visualizations can be produced by specifying HTML format:
+An interactive view of the data can be produced by specifying HTML format:

 ```
 /usr/local/submitty/SubmittyAnalysisTools/diagnostics -l python --format html file.py